ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-amortised-analysis.md

 ### When not to use amortisation

-In most cases amortised complexity is what we are interested in, but there are some rare cases where it is not the best choice.
+In most cases we can use the amortised complexity when analysing algorithms, but there are some rare cases where it is not the best choice.

 If we are implementing a very time-critical system,